Christmas is the time of year for remembering.

 I see the sadness that colored your ways.

-I see the exact same streaks of silver hair
+I see the exact same streaks of greying hair.

-I see your courage and your spirit although
+I see your courage even though I’m aware

 Many of you read my article about my daughter, Jodie Lynne, getting out of prison, The Big Picture, last week.